Iran says oil ban will not halt nuclear work

 "We have no problem to find other crude buyers to replace the European countries," he was quoted as saying.

-The United States and its allies say Iran is trying to develop weapons under cover of a civilian nuclear program.
+The United States and its allies say Iran is trying to develop weapons under cover of a civilian nuclear programme.
 But energy-rich Iran denies this, saying it needs nuclear technology to generate electricity.

 Washington and Israel have not ruled out military action if diplomacy fails to resolve the standoff.
 Iran has warned of firm retaliation if attacked, including targeting Israel and U.S. bases in the Gulf and closing off the vital oil shipping route through the Strait of Hormuz.